JeremyRann/JSUnicode/README.md

 });
 ```

-Note that [Byte order marks](https://en.wikipedia.org/wiki/Byte_order_mark) are not handled by JSUnicode at this time (although it's planned for a future release), so you may see an extra character at the start of data you read from a file.
+Note that [Byte order marks](https://en.wikipedia.org/wiki/Byte_order_mark) are now handled by JSUnicode.
+The default behavior should work for most cases, but refer to [doc/api-reference.md](https://github.com/JeremyRann/JSUnicode/blob/master/doc/api-reference.md) for more.

 ### Write UTF-16BE File